 It improves ease of understanding

 Projects drawn using AutoCAD can be easily understood even by laymen.
 This is because it makes complex drawings comprehensible.
-With it, designers get to understand the configurations and experiment with the product design in virtual space.
+With it, designers get to understand the configurations and experiment with the product design in a virtual space.
 It can even replace prototypes, allowing various departments to work concurrently in the product development process.

 Disadvantages of AutoCAD